Caring for someone with an illness or disability

 Financial assistance and services are available if you provide care to someone who has a disability, illness or is frail aged.

 Financial assistance for carers

-Carer Supplement is an annual lump-sum payment to assist you with the costs of caring for a person with a disability.
+Carer Supplement is an annual lump sum payment to help you with the costs of caring for a person with a disability.

-Carer Adjustment Payment can provide one-off financial assistance to help you with the care needs of a child aged under seven years after a sudden accident, illness or disability.
+Carer Adjustment Payment can provide one off financial assistance to help you with the care needs of a child aged under 7 years after a sudden accident, illness or disability.

 Child Disability Assistance Payment is an annual payment that helps you with the costs of caring for a child with a disability.

 The Assistance for Isolated Children Scheme can help parents and carers of school aged students who cannot go to state school on a daily basis because they have a disability or have special health needs.

 A Special Disability Trust helps immediate family members of people with severe disabilities make a private financial provision for their future care and accommodation needs.